Penelope Lyttelton, Viscountess Cobham: Career

-Cobham has been referred to as the "Quango Queen" because of the high number of trusteeships and directorships she has held in the arts and tourism.
+Cobham has been referred to as the "Quango Queen" because of the number of trusteeships and directorships she has held in the arts and tourism.

-During her marriage, to make enough money to maintain and conserve Hagley Hall, Cobham developed a successful corporate entertainment and catering business.
+During her marriage, to make enough money to maintain and conserve Hagley Hall, Cobham developed a corporate entertainment and catering business.
 Prior to becoming special adviser on tourism and heritage in 1992, she was on the boards of English Tourist Board, English Heritage, the Countryside Commission and Historic Royal Palaces.
-Cobham later served on the boards of the Victoria and Albert Museum, British Waterways, and London Docklands Development Corporation.
-For 14 years, Cobham chaired Britain's largest radio station outside London, Heart Midlands.
+Cobham was later on the boards of the Victoria and Albert Museum, British Waterways, and London Docklands Development Corporation.
+For 14 years, Cobham chaired Britain's largest radio station outside London, Heart West Midlands.

-From 2000 until 2009, she chaired the British Casino Association, serving during the passage of the Gambling Act 2005.
+From 2000 until 2009, she chaired the British Casino Association; the Gambling Act 2005 was passed during this time.
 In that role, she successfully campaigned for the liberalisation of the 35-year-old gambling laws and raised £2.5 million from casino companies for the benefit of addiction and research charities, warning the casinos reluctant to donate that the government might introduce a permanent levy.

-Between 2005 and 2009, Cobham served as deputy chairman of VisitBritain.
+Between 2005 and 2009, Cobham was deputy chairman of VisitBritain.
 In April 2009, she became chairman of VisitEngland.
 Having been reappointed by the minister Hugh Robertson in April 2013, she served until April 2017.
-She was deputy chairman of Pagefield Communications, an adviser to Citi Private Bank, Farrer & Co, Ernst & Young, and sat on the council for the National Trust.
+She was deputy chairman of Pagefield Communications, an adviser to Citi Private Bank, Farrer & Co, Ernst & Young, and on the council for the National Trust.

 She has been Director General of the 5% Club, chairman of the Museum Prize Trust, and a board member of the Historic Houses Association, the Shakespeare Birthplace Trust and Urban Legacies.

-She is advising Everwell Group on planning for a listed building in Central London.

 She was appointed Commander of the Order of the British Empire in the 2014 Birthday Honours for services to tourism.